 HADCO Group’s HSE Department’s purpose is to bring the company on par with twenty-first century standards and operations to meet local and international standards.
 The objective is to comply with OSHA and ensure the general welfare of employees and visitors, as well as a safe and healthy working environment.
 The introduction of an HSE Department was crucial to the business with respect to preventing liability and unwarranted expenses.
 It also played a role in maintaining the company’s image.

 Under new Management, the HSE Department has revamped its policies and procedures and has introduced new and improved methodologies into its practices.
 The Group’s HSE Department is now more capable than ever when it comes to handling emergencies and employee affairs.

-Some of the latest activities undertaken by the Department include the appointment of a qualified HSE Coordinator, training sessions in First Aid & CPR, Risk Assessment, Job Safety Analysis, Emergency Response and Accident Investigation, in addition, renewal of food badges and health certificates, HSE tips posted on company Bulletin Boards which have certainly caught the eye of all employees.
-Successful Distributor Quality Assurance Audits include Denny’s, scoring 87.7% and Wendy’s with a remarkable 97.95%.
+Some of the latest activities undertaken by the Department include: the appointment of a qualified HSE Coordinator; training sessions in First Aid & CPR, Risk Assessment, Job Safety Analysis, Emergency Response and Accident Investigation; renewal of food badges and health certificates; and HSE tips posted on company Bulletin Boards which have certainly caught the eye of all employees.
+Successful Distributor Quality Assurance Audits are Denny’s, scoring 87.7% and Wendy’s with a remarkable 97.95%.
 HADCO’s HSE Department is now an integral aspect of the company’s structure and will continue to raise the standards of the business.

-Implement appropriate measures to prevent accidents, injury and health impairment of all persons affected by the activities of HADCO and promote a culture of safety consciousness.
+- Implement appropriate measures to prevent accidents, injury and health impairment of all persons affected by the activities of HADCO and promote a culture of safety consciousness.

-Integrate health and safety responsibilities into everyday working practices and Managerial responsibilities and to continually review, improve and update the policy so that all important and relevant legislation, codes of practice and guidance are taken into account, where appropriate.
+- Integrate health and safety responsibilities into everyday working practices and managerial responsibilities and to continually review, improve and update the policy so that all important and relevant legislation, codes of practice and guidance are taken into account, where appropriate.

-Provide safe working conditions and equipment to minimise or eliminate incidents.
+- Provide safe working conditions and equipment to minimise or eliminate incidents.

-Consult with Employees on HSE management and performance.
+- Consult with employees on HSE management and performance.

-Ensure safe handling and transportation of harmful substances.
+- Ensure safe handling and transportation of harmful substances.

-Management will commit the necessary time and resources to ensure that the H.S.E. and compliance programs are in place and these issues take precedence over other considerations.
+- Management will commit the necessary time and resources to ensure that the HSE and compliance programs are in place and these issues take precedence over other considerations.

 BUSINESS CONTINUITY PLAN